Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best cheap TVs to buy for most people.
+Our recommendations above are what we think is currently the best budget smart TV to buy for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).